 Two.
 At the same time we had to do something completely different from just top-10 of the most critical bugs, like the one, when you can select missing SAP security notes with highest CVSS.
 Even if you patch all of the notes there still could remain lots of problems.
 For example, you may have SAP_ALL assigned to every user or you have your logs disabled so that next time, when you forget to close SAP Security Notes, to hack your system would be easy because of non-comprehensive approach.
 So, the challenge number one is to understand all security areas of SAP platform and to have an opportunity for every area to select a number of most critical issues.
 So our research first aim was to cover all SAP security areas and to be simple to implement was the second one.

 Three.
-We started to analyze existing guidelines and standards.
-Currently, there are not many of them, which cover SAP security and all of them are supported by ERPScan.
-The guidelines we have are as follows: Secure Configuration of SAP NetWeaver® Application Server Using ABAP by SAP, ISACA Assurance (ITAF) by ISACA, and DSAG by German SAP User Group.
+We started to analyze existing SAP Security guides and standards.
+Currently, there are not many of them, which cover SAP security and all of them are supported by ERPScan product.
+The SAP Security guides we have are as follows: Secure Configuration of SAP NetWeaver® Application Server Using ABAP by SAP, ISACA Assurance (ITAF) by ISACA, and DSAG by German SAP User Group.
 All those standards are great, but, unfortunately, all of them have at least one big disadvantage.
 But let’s be patient and have a better look.
 On those standards:

 Secure Configuration of SAP NetWeaver® Application Server Using ABAP